When strawberries are in season, take advantage of it! Dehydrated Strawberries!

 When finished, store them in an air tight container.

-Canning jars work quite well for this.
-For even longer shelf life, you could apply a vacuum to the jar using a ‘Food Saver’ type vacuum sealer attachment for jars.
+Canning jars work quite well for this!
+For even longer shelf life, you could apply a vacuum to the jar using a Jar Sealer Accessory for a vacuum sealer equipped with a external hose port.

 Here is a favorite example of one use for dehydrated strawberries: